-The UK’s largest recycling plant for construction and demolition waste has opened in West Lothian.
+UK's largest recycling plant opens in West Lothian

 The £3.8 million recycling centre at Pumpherston, Livingston, is now fully operational after being launched by Brewster Bros.